Major

 Important Policies

 • Transfer students must meet all prerequisites.
-They cannot automatically declare in the major.
+You cannot automatically declare in the major.
 Third-year transfer students considering the economics major are strongly advised to contact the Undergraduate Program Coordinator or schedule an appointment before selecting courses.

 • No course taken credit/no credit may be used to satisfy major and concentration requirements.